Stochastic Neural Network Symmetrisation in Markov Categories: Examples

-into a semidirect product.
-A procedure of this kind allows us to obtain ($\N \rtimes_\actr \HH$)-equivariant morphisms from arbitrary morphisms in $\C$.
-By Example \ref{ex:symmetrising-from-base-markov-category}, all we require in this instance is a choice of base case
+as opposed to the $\N$- or $\HH$-inclusions from the previous examples.
+From Example \ref{ex:symmetrisation-along-trivial-homomorphism}, a procedure of this kind allows us to obtain ($\N \rtimes_\actr \HH$)-equivariant morphisms from arbitrary morphisms in $\C$.
+Here we can reuse the same overall approach as in Example \ref{ex:compact-group-symmetrisation}, and only need to select a base case in $\C^{\N \rtimes_\actr \HH}$ of the form